Annual Review of Criminology

-The Annual Review of Criminology is a peer-reviewed academic journal published by Annual Reviews.
-It was established in 2018 and covers the field of criminology.
+The Annual Review of Criminology is a peer-reviewed academic journal published by Annual Reviews (AR), a nonprofit organization whose stated mission is to synthesize knowledge "for the progress of science and the benefit of society."
+The journal was established in 2018 and covers the field of criminology.
 Its founding co-editors were Joan Petersilia and Robert J. Sampson.
 As of 2021, the co-editors are Tracey L. Meares and Sampson.
 As of 2023, Annual Review of Criminology is being published as open access, under the Subscribe to Open model.
-As of 2025, Journal Citation Reports gives the journal an impact factor of 6.2, ranking it first of 111 journal titles in the category Criminology & Penology.
+As of 2026, Journal Citation Reports gives the journal an impact factor of 7.1, ranking it first of 113 journal titles in the category Criminology & Penology.

 Abstracting and indexing

 The journal is abstracted and indexed in Scopus and the Social Sciences Citation Index.